PallaviTS/programming-challenge.rb/README.md

 # ADIB Xpress Finance

+This project follows the rules of [12factor.net][1].
+Adjust any configuration in its corresponding .env-file, (e.g. `.env.development`).

 ## Installation

 ### Prerequisites

-The installation process assumes that you are running on macOS with [homebrew][1] installed.
+The installation process assumes that you are running on macOS with [homebrew][2] installed.

 ### Project Setup